1. What is Tune In! Turn On! Turn Up! (3T) Study?

 4. How do I get paid?

-After you finish the surveys, we will email you an e-gift card.
+After you finish each required step of the study (surveys and using materials), we will email you an e-gift card.
 You have a choice about what kind of gift card you want.
 If you have questions about getting or using your gift card, email 3T@etr.org

 5. What will you ask me about in the surveys?

 The survey asks a range of questions about your health and behaviors.
-Some of the questions ask about your diet and food consumption.
 Some questions ask about who you are, who you like, and about your relationships.
 You can skip any question you don’t feel comfortable answering.

 6. How long does this take?